mnit-rtmc/iris/docs/natch.md

 1         | Code: `DC` / `dc`
 2         | Message ID
 3         | Detector Number (0-31)
-4         | Input Pin Number (0 means deleted)
+4 †       | Input Pin Number (0 means deleted)

 If the pin number is not a valid input pin, the detector is *deleted*, and this is indicated in the response.

-If the fourth parameter is omitted in a poll, it is treated as a *query*, and the response includes the currently configured pin.

-The fourth parameter can also be set to a ramp meter output pin (2 or 3).
+The input pin number can also be set to a ramp meter output pin (2 or 3).
 In this case, whenever a green indication (on either head) is displayed, it generates a detector status event.